janwilmake/xymake/README.md

 );
 ```

 Last but not least, the `og:image` serving to different platforms is quite tricky.
-I've previously built https://quickog.com to easily generate the right code to be used in vanilla HTML, and reused that here.
+I've used the wonderful package [`workers-og`](https://github.com/kvnang/workers-og) to turn a piece of specialized HTML into an SVG and then into a PNG, all from a [Cloudflare Worker](https://workers.cloudflare.com).
+Also, I've previously built https://quickog.com to easily generate the right code to be used in vanilla HTML, and reused that here.
 As a result, the og:image shows up quite fast when going to any status URL.

 That's about it!
-Now I've built an entire product in a long day of flowstate now.
+Now I've built an entire product in a long day of flowstate.
+I'm exhausted and excited.
+Time for some food.
 You may wonder if I used any AI?
 Of course!
 There's no such thing as this without AI.
-I don't use Cursor, but I've used a combination of Claude Anthropic and Grok today for my code generation.
+I don't use Cursor (yet), but I've used a combination of Claude Anthropic and Grok today for my code generation from natural language specification.
 Of course this would be impossible without.
-The project now contains 10000 tokens of code, but the amount of instructions I gave in natural language is probably well below that.
+The project now contains 10.000 tokens of code, but the amount of instructions I gave in natural language is probably well below that.

 # TODO